 Battery Notes: We have had reports that some brands of button cells do not make a reliable connection when fully inserted into the battery holder on the version 1 RTC Pi boards.
 Moving the battery out by 3-5mm solves this problem.

-The schematic for the RTC Pi version 1 can be found here.
+Download the schematic for the RTC Pi version 1.

 We have python 2 and 3 libraries available for this expansion board.
 You can download all of the libraries from github at:

 To download the Python 2 libraries to your Raspberry Pi type in terminal:

 git clone https://github.com/abelectronicsuk/ABElectronics_Python_Libraries.git

 To download the Python 3 libraries to your Raspberry Pi type in terminal: